cvmfs/cvmfsexec/README.md

 To customize any cvmfs configuration settings, put them in dist/etc/cvmfs/default.local.
 In particular you may want to set CVMFS_HTTP_PROXY, although the default is to use WLCG Web Proxy Auto Discovery.
-You may also want to set CVMFS_QUOTA_LIMIT which defaults to 4000 MB.
+You may also want to set CVMFS_QUOTA_LIMIT, otherwise the default is 4000 MB.

 To execute a command in an environment where cvmfs repositories are mounted at "/cvmfs" and automatically unmounted upon exit, use